-Evil thrives, blooms, and prospers on inequity.
-Well, one day, disparity, partiality, and favoritism will cease to exist on this planet when Messiah takes over to rule it with fairness across the board regardless of where people fit on the totem pole— no matter their gender, nor their race, nor how well connected they might be, nor how wealthy, nor how intelligent, nor how beautiful, nor how important, nor how highly positioned, nor how highly esteemed they may be in public opinion.
+I strongly suspect that the blessing spoken of in this beatitude is qualified.
+In other words; it doesn't pertain to just any wish for equity; rather, to equity as it's predicted in the Old Testament.
+In a nutshell, there's coming a day that inequity will cease to exist on this planet when Messiah takes over to rule it with fairness across the board regardless of where people fit on the totem pole— no matter their age, race, or gender, nor how well connected they might be, nor how wealthy, nor how intelligent, nor how beautiful, nor how important, nor how highly positioned, nor how highly esteemed they may be in public opinion.

 ● Ps 98:4-9 . .
-Shout joyfully to Yhvh, all the earth; break forth in song, rejoice, and sing praises.
-Sing to Yhvh with the harp, with the harp and the sound of a psalm, with trumpets and the sound of a horn; shout joyfully before Yhvh, the King.
-Let the sea roar, and all its fullness, the world and those who dwell in it; let the rivers clap their hands; Let the hills be joyful together before Yhvh, for He is coming to judge the earth.
+Shout joyfully to Jehovah, all the earth; break forth in song, rejoice, and sing praises.
+Sing to Jehovah with the harp, with the harp and the sound of a psalm, with trumpets and the sound of a horn; shout joyfully before Jehovah, the King.
+Let the sea roar, and all its fullness, the world and those who dwell in it; let the rivers clap their hands; Let the hills be joyful together before Jehovah, for He is coming to judge the earth.
 With righteousness He shall judge the world, and the peoples with equity.

 ● Isa 11:4 . .
 But with righteousness shall he judge the poor, and reprove with equity for the meek of the earth: and he shall smite the earth with the rod of his mouth, and with the breath of his lips shall he slay the wicked.

-So then, the fourth beatitude's blessing is reserved for all who long for Messiah's oversight in world affairs.
+So then, the fourth beatitude's blessing pertains to all who long for Messiah's oversight in world affairs.

 ● Matt 13:41-43 . .
 The Son of man shall send forth his angels, and they shall gather out of his kingdom all things that offend, and them which do iniquity; and shall cast them into a furnace of fire : there shall be wailing and gnashing of teeth.
 Then shall the righteous shine forth as the sun in the kingdom of their Father.
 Who hath ears to hear, let him hear.